 Regardless of the season, there is always something interesting to see at Dunedin Northern Cemetery.
 This remarkable graveyard, one of the city’s oldest, has become a wonderful park in nearly 150 years of existence.
 Its luxuriant, diverse vegetation, its abandoned graves and, first and foremost, its tranquility have created a rich environment for many New Zealand and introduced birds to thrive.
 Over twenty bird species can Continue reading

-The larva was hanging on to a leaf and simultaneously hooked onto its twig-like bag from the inside with its tiny prolegs— Continue reading
+The larva was simultaneously hanging on to a leaf and hooked onto its twig-like bag from the inside thanks to its tiny prolegs— Continue reading

 For a couple days, an adult male and a female black redstart have been flying down to my building’s underground parking with food in their beak.
 I investigated and found out they are nesting there.
 I am sure that these two birds are the parents of Apache, Spot and Ring, the friendly chicks that visited my feeding station for three weeks.
 Now that the parents are raising a new clutch, the fledglings from the first clutch are moving away from their birth site to make Continue reading